jtheletter/configs/README.md

 configs
 =======

-Just a place for posting my config files.
+Just a place to post my config files.